Presentina/magento2-payment-integration-novalnet/README.md

  ```

  ## Installation through Marketplace
- - Signup or login in the <<a href="https://marketplace.magento.com/">Magento Marketplace </a>
+ ✅ Signup or login in the <a href="https://marketplace.magento.com/"> Magento Marketplace </a> </br>
- - Purchase the <a href="https://marketplace.magento.com/novalnet-module-payment.html"> Magento payment extension </a> by Novalnet for free
+ ✅ Purchase the <a href="https://marketplace.magento.com/novalnet-module-payment.html"> Magento payment extension </a> by Novalnet for free<br>
- - Upload the package content into the root directory
+ ✅ Upload the package content into the root directory<br>
- - Upgrade, compile and deploy as explained in the section above
+ ✅ Upgrade, compile and deploy as explained in the section above<br>

 ## License